AI-ResearchGroup/AI-ResearchGroup.github.io/_pages/about.md

 -----
 AI Research Group is the organization focusing on applied science by using Machine learning, Deep Learning.

-Our team members hail from various countries worldwide, including Austria, England, France, Japan and Vietnam.
+Our team members hail from various countries worldwide, including Austria, England, Japan, Korea and Vietnam.
 We focus our research on diverse areas such as:
   - Audio/Speech
   - Signal processing